Yngvars saga víðförla

 Yngvars saga víðförla (also known as Sagan om Ingwar Widtfarne och hans Son Swen) is a legendary saga said to have been written in the twelfth century by Oddr Snorrason.
-The tale tells of a Viking expedition to somewhere in southern Russia, probably the present day region of Georgia in the Caucasus.
+The tale tells of a Viking expedition to somewhere in southern Rus, probably the present day region of Georgia in the Caucasus.

 Description

 It describes what was the last Viking campaign in the Caspian (Caspian Sea) in 1041, adding much legend to the historical facts.
 This expedition was launched from Sweden by Ingvar the Far-Travelled (Ingvar Vittfarne), who went into the land of the Saracens (Serkland).
 There, they apparently took part in the Battle of Sasireti in Georgia (1042).

 Publication history

 The earliest extant text is dated to the early 15th century, and is thought to be an Icelandic translation of a Latin text, now lost; the Latin version may have been written by Oddr Snorrason at Þingeyraklaustur in the years preceding 1200.
-In 1920 Finnur Jónsson only attributed Óláfs saga Tryggvasonar to Snorrason, but the authorship claim has gained more acceptance over time, with the attribution to 'Odda the Wise' now thought to be the same as Oddr Snorrason.
-Key arguments for the attribution were made by - one such was that both 'Oddr' and 'Odda' both mention one Gizurr Hallsson as recipients of Olaf's saga and Yngvar's saga.
+In 1920 Finnur Jónsson only attributed Óláfs saga Tryggvasonar to Oddr, but the authorship claim has gained more acceptance over time, with the attribution to 'Odda the Wise' now thought to be the same as Oddr Snorrason.
+Key arguments for the attribution were made by - one such was that both 'Oddr' and 'Odda' mention one Gizurr Hallsson as recipients of Olaf's saga and Yngvar's saga.

 The story was published in 1762 by N.R.
-Brocman (Stokholm) as Sagan om Ingwar Widtfarne och hans Son Swen [The Saga of Ingvar Widtfarne and his son Swen].
+Brocman (Stockholm) as Sagan om Ingwar Widtfarne och hans Son Swen [The Saga of Ingvar Widtfarne and his son Swen].